 This article provides you with the step-by-step instructions to successfully connect to Illuminate's SFTP (Secure File Transfer Protocol) Server.
 Manually connecting to the SFTP allows system administrators to check on the status of the files placed there by an extract tool or add secure files for storage.

 In order to connect to the SFTP manually, you will need the following:

 Graphical UI application that supports the SFTP protocol

 - Unless you know/prefer to write command-line connections, the easiest route is through a graphical UI application that supports the SFTP protocol.
 There are a variety of graphical UI applications out there that supports sftp connections.
 You can find several freeware via a Google search.

 - Our steps and screenshots below are from using a free software, Cyberduck.
 Cyberduck can be found at the following URL and is available for both Mac/PC: https://cyberduck.io/?l=en.
 First download the app and then install it to begin connecting.

 SFTP Username and Password from Illuminate

 - These are issued when you first implement Illuminate.
 The username and password for your district is established at that time.
-If you don't have access to that password, please email our help desk at email@example.com to request a password reset.
+If you don't have access to that password, please email our help desk at firstname.lastname@example.org to request credentials.

-1. On launching the app, click on Open Connection icon.
+1. On launching the app, select Open Connection.